 Having seen how to set up Family on Windows 10, let us now take a look at the new features Family Safety on Windows 10 offers.

-How to set Parental Control on Windows 10
+How to set up Parental Control on Windows 10

-Apart from features like recent activities, age limits, time limits, websites blocking, etc., the updated Microsoft Family Safety brings much more.
+Apart from features like recent activities, age limits, time limits, website blocking, etc., the updated Microsoft Family Safety brings much more.

 Besides time limits and age limits you can now adjust the screen time for your child.
 Assign them 15mins, 1-2 hr or an 8 hr screen time on their PC.
 Also, you can extend the screen time via email if they run out of time.